zmahnoor14/MAW/README.md

 > For details on using the workflow on Jupyter notebooks in a more interactive mode, please follow the Tutorial part on wiki page of this repository
 > The current version only takes on .mzML file; the Batch processing of multiple .mzML files will be available soon
 > At the moment, MAW runs MetFrag instead of SIRIUS5, however, MAW-R still generates input .ms files that can be used with SIRIUS5.
 We will very soon integrate SIRIUS5 in MAW (however, a SIRIUS account is required now which is free for academic use).
+> Please add an issue for any bug report or any problems while running the workflow or write me an email at mahnoor.zulfiqar@uni-jena.de.

 ## Citation
 Zulfiqar, M., Gadelha, L., Steinbeck, C., Sorokina, M., & Peters, K. (2022).
 Metabolome Annotation Workflow (MAW) (Version 1.0.0) [Computer software]. https://doi.org/10.5281/zenodo.7148450